 I’d also like to see Thomson reward its frequent cruisers as they have an army of loyal followers – us included.

 These are just a couple of niggles which don’t detract from the fact we had, yet again, another wonderful holiday with our favourite cruise company.

 If you want to call at pretty ports full of cafés, shops and beaches then the Canary or the Greek Islands would be ideal.

 If you want to immerse yourself in developing countries and learn how the rest of the world live, then the Black Sea Explorer will be enlightening to say the least.

 THOMSON Cruises offer a selection of cruises including: fly cruise, cruises from the UK, cruise and stay and cruise only – no flights.
 Flights are available from airports around the UK including East Midlands and Birmingham airports.

-For more information pick up a brochure from Thomson in Station Street, Burton, or log on to www.thomson.co.uk
+For more information pick up a brochure from a Thomson travel agency, or log on to www.thomson.co.uk